river-berlin/river.berlin/blog/blog-7/content.md

 For those not familiar with philosophy (if you are, maybe skip this section), determinism is the idea that every event is determined by previous events, and that there is no "free will", in the sense of a concept to where you can make "completely free choices"

-So maybe if you chose to have a blue ice-cream today morning, that event might have been influenced by you seeing a blue haired person today morning, and someone, even if unconciously, finding yourself having been attracted to that – so you got a blue ice cream
+So maybe if you chose to have a blue ice-cream today morning, that event might have been influenced by you seeing a blue haired person yesterday morning, and someone, even if unconciously, finding yourself having been attracted to that – so you got a blue ice cream

 This topic is debated strongly amongst philosphers